~ 6 MIN READ

 Many for-profit organizations strive to increase profitability as part of their overall corporate strategy.
 To support this objective, they may allocate resources and engage in projects that will help increase sales and decrease costs.
 Concurrently, they may review related metrics such as total revenue and fixed and variable costs.
 All this is tracked and monitored at the highest level of the organization.

-When it’s time for the company’s marketing department to develop its business strategy, its department head must know the company’s overall strategic plan and determine actions the team can take that will drive its achievement.
+When it’s time for the company’s marketing department to develop its business plan, its department head must know the company’s overall strategic plan and determine actions the team can take that will drive its achievement.
 Generating more high-quality leads, for example, is an activity within the department’s purview that would contribute to meeting the higher-level objective.
 The marketing department’s business plan may therefore include a goal to convert X% of website visitors into quality leads.
 To reach that goal, the department plans to:

 - Track metrics like landing page conversion rates, Tier A demo requests, and the number of marketing-qualified leads that convert to sales-qualified leads.